Vagina facts: 5 things everyone should know

 Sure, there is a LOT of cultural baggage and media that would tell us otherwise, a lot of “squeamishness” about the vagina and cervix.
 But your vagina is actually an amazing place….
 Like a small cafe with cobblestones in Italy, in Spring, serving only the finest red wine and espresso (remember pH above?).

-That said, you should always wash the things you put inside your vagina, including fingers, toys, and menstrual cups.
+That said, you should always wash the things you put inside your vagina, including fingers, foreign bodies such as toys, menstrual discs and cups.

-4. For goodness sake, yes, discharge is normal!
+4. For goodness sake, yes, vaginal discharge is normal!

 Every woman makes different amounts of vaginal discharge, and it changes throughout the month, depending on where you’re at in your cycle.
 The greatest amount of discharge occurs during ovulation (days 11-14), but in a normal 24-hour timeframe a woman produces ¾ of a teaspoon of vaginal discharge.